 The Department of Employment, Small Business and Training (DESBT) funds the Gateway to Industry Schools project across 6 industry sectors including agriculture.

 The project promotes partnerships between schools, training providers, universities and industry to link young Queenslanders with development and career opportunities.

-AgForce SIPP delivers professionally organised industry engagement activities and opportunities to schools within the program and surrounding areas.
+AgForce SIPP works with DAF to deliver professionally organised industry engagement activities and opportunities to schools within the program and surrounding areas.

 Educating Kids about Agriculture: Kids to Farms

-The Australian Government has funded the Educating Kids about Agriculture: Kids to Farms project until 2022 with the aim of increasing children’s understanding of where and how their food and fibre is produced and the role and importance of agriculture to Australia’s way of life, regional communities and the economy.
+SIPP continues the Educating Kids about Agriculture: Kids to Farms project with the aim of increasing children’s understanding of where and how their food and fibre is produced and the role and importance of agriculture to Australia’s way of life, regional communities and the economy.

 Express your interest in Kids to Farms.